gumyr/cq_warehouse/README.md

 | #1-72     |            |           |     | 0.118         | 0.073        | 1/16         |
 | #2-56     |            |           |     | 0.14          | 0.086        | 5/64         |

-The first row must contain a 'Size' and a set of 'fastener_type:parameter' values.
+The first row must contain a 'Size' and a set of '{fastener_type}:{parameter}' values.
 The parameters are taken from the ISO standards where 'k' represents the head height of a screw head, 'dk' is represents the head diameter, etc. Refer to the appropriate document for a complete description.
 The fastener 'Size' field has the format 'M{thread major diameter}-{thread pitch}' for metric fasteners or either '#{guage}-{TPI}' or '{fractional major diameter}-{TPI}' for imperial fasteners (TPI refers to Threads Per Inch).
+All the data for imperial fasteners must be entered as inch dimensions while metric data is in millimeters.

 There is also a 'nominal_screw_lengths.csv' file that contains a list of all the lengths supported by the standard, as follows: